Associate Professor of Political Science

-Professor Gündoğdu is the recipient of several awards and grants, including the Tow Professorship for Distinguished Scholars (2019-21), Heyman Center Fellowship from Columbia University (2018-19), a Mellon Mid-Career Fellowship from the Whitney Humanities Center at Yale University (2017-18), a postdoctoral fellowship from the Mahindra Humanities Center at Harvard University (2011-12), and several other grants and awards from Barnard College and the University of Minnesota, Twin Cities.
+Professor Gündoğdu is the recipient of several awards and grants, including the Tow Professorship for Distinguished Scholars (2019-21), Heyman Center Fellowship from Columbia University (2018-19), a Mellon Mid-Career Fellowship from the Whitney Humanities Center at Yale University (2017-18), and a postdoctoral fellowship from the Mahindra Humanities Center at Harvard University (2011-12).

 - Rightlessness in an Age of Rights: Hannah Arendt and the Contemporary Struggles of Migrants (Oxford University Press, 2015) Link